Rising talent receives prestigious £1.5M UKRI Future Leaders Fellowship

 Dr Megan Smyth commented: “Using flow technology opens up many opportunities to replace traditional stoichiometric oxidants with inexpensive, green and abundant oxygen.
 Through this grant, my team and I will exploit innovative approaches such as ultrafine bubbles and 3D printing to streamline chemical processing resulting in cost savings for our customers.
 This oxidative platform will allow us to back integrate raw material synthesis into our manufacturing assets in the UK and Ireland resulting in more secure supply chains.”

-Prof Tom Moody VP Technology Development & Commercialisation said: “The overall impact of the project will be diverse and will positively affect the environment, economy and society.
+Prof Tom Moody VP Technology Development & Commercialization said: “The overall impact of the project will be diverse and will positively affect the environment, economy and society.
 It will aid in supporting the competitive edge for the UK chemical manufacturing industry, to securing high skilled jobs for Northern Ireland which will undoubtedly have a multiplier effect.
-It will also lead to improving sustainability metrics and lowering environmental burden by the essential reshoring of key chemical manufacture to minimise our reliance on Asia.”
+It will also lead to improving sustainability metrics and lowering environmental burden by the essential reshoring of key chemical manufacture to minimize our reliance on Asia.”

-Along with exceptional scientific advancements from the innovative research, the Fellowship is a unique programme designed to allow businesses to attract, retain and develop the very best early career innovators delivering new knowledge and understanding and tackling some of the greatest challenges of our time.
+Along with exceptional scientific advancements from the innovative research, the Fellowship is a unique program designed to allow businesses to attract, retain and develop the very best early career innovators delivering new knowledge and understanding and tackling some of the greatest challenges of our time.

 Megan added: “I am thrilled to receive this Fellowship which will equip me with a cutting-edge combination of research excellence and transferable management skillsets.
 The FLF will help to address future economic and societal challenges at Almac Sciences and for the UK.
 My ambition is to lead a technology platform, driving increased business revenue beyond proof of concept, to manufacture and subsequent supply of chemicals here in the UK.
 It is an exciting time for me, my team and Almac Sciences.”